farirpgs/fari-app/lib/srds/fate-core.md

 GMs, you’re going to take this information and create situation aspects to help further define the arena of conflict.

-{example}

-Landon, Zird, and Cynere are breaking into a dockside warehouse in order to find smuggled goods on behalf of their latest employer.
+> Landon, Zird, and Cynere are breaking into a dockside warehouse in order to find smuggled goods on behalf of their latest employer.
 Unfortunately, someone tipped the smuggler off.
 Now Og, one of his thug lieutenants, is at the warehouse waiting for them to show up, and he brought along four friends.
+>

-The participants in the conflict are pretty obvious—the PCs, plus Og and four nameless enforcers, all NPCs under Amanda’s control.
+> The participants in the conflict are pretty obvious—the PCs, plus Og and four nameless enforcers, all NPCs under Amanda’s control.
 The warehouse is the environment, and the group takes a moment to talk about it—boxes and crates everywhere, large and open, there’s probably a second floor, and Amanda mentions the loading door is open because they’re waiting for a ship to come in.

-#### Situation Aspects
+### Situation Aspects

 GMs, when you’re setting the scene, keep an eye out for fun-sounding features of the environment to make into situation aspects, especially if you think someone might be able to take advantage of them in an interesting way in a conflict.
 Don’t overload it—find three to five evocative things about your conflict location and make them into aspects.